Universal Translation Services

 1. Continuous Research:

 Now that you know what makes a person a good interpreter, you can decide whether or not it is something you want to do.
 If you choose to do it, you will end up helping countless people in your lifetime.
-You will be bringing them closer together when languages were keeping them apart.
+You will be bringing them closer together when languages are keeping them apart.
 Something else to work on is your native tongue.
 You will also get better at your job with each passing day.
 So, decide today and start practicing to become good at your job.

 An interpreter must be able to listen actively and effectively.
 Languages are a passion for me.
 The capacity to comprehend spoken words so that their meanings and messages may be conveyed accurately.
 Ability to converse effectively with people from various cultures and backgrounds.